A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 Bad mattress.

-Bad vibes.
+Bad life.

 But eventually, the timeline cracked.